 Working at the Boston Fed has enabled me to improve my programming skills and economic intuition, learn more about various aspects of the research process, and gain a better understanding of how to work with real-world data.
 I greatly value the support from fellow RAs and the opportunity to be mentored by the economists I work with.
 These experiences I’ve gained in a collaborative and supportive environment will definitely prepare me for graduate school.

-Focus: applied microeconomics, health economics, labor economics
+Focus: macroeconomics, banking, labor economics

 Supervision, Regulation, and Credit Department